intersteller07/-STM32F411CEU6-Based-Flight-Controller/README.md

 Welcome to the STM32F411CEU6 Drone build!
 I'm thrilled to present an open-source initiative aimed at unleashing the full potential of unmanned aerial vehicles (UAVs) using the STM32F411CEU6 microcontroller.

-Before we start, I would like to thank INAV for providing the configurator.
+Before we start, I would like to thank INAV for providing the Flight configurator which made the more of an ease.
 You should checkout https://github.com/iNavFlight/inav for more information.

-About INAV Configurator:
-iNav (inavflight) is an open-source firmware designed for the navigation and control of multirotors, fixed-wing aircraft, and other unmanned aerial vehicles (UAVs).
+About INAV Flight Configurator: iNav (inavflight) is an open-source firmware designed for the navigation and control of multirotors, fixed-wing aircraft, and other unmanned aerial vehicles (UAVs).
 It is based on the well-known Betaflight firmware but tailored for the unique requirements of GPS-assisted navigation and autonomous flight.
 Here's a brief overview of iNav Flight:

 Features: